 Bede’s is justly proud of its outstanding reputation for pastoral care across the school – and it’s the house system that fosters such a strong sense of community spirit and belonging (as well as plenty of friendly rivalry in house competitions, we hear).
 While two thirds of the school are day pupils, they equally enjoy the benefits of wrap-around care, support, and activities offered within the boarding houses.

 Learning also goes beyond the classroom with Bede’s on the Beach programme (when there are rock pools and a vast shingle beach on your doorstep, there’s no excuse not to use them), and investigations on the South Downs, as well as lessons in its own outdoor classroom.
-There’s plenty to do after school, whether planting trees in the school orchard or wakeboarding in Hove Lagoon, wine-making (sixth form only) or target rifle shooting.
+There's plenty to do after school, whether planting trees in the school orchard or sewing and dressmaking or even yoga, there's something for everyone.
 The zoological society, which helps to care for many of the 70 different species in the school’s on-campus zoo, is unsurprisingly popular!
 (If that all sounds too much, there is the chance to read quietly with a cup of tea and biscuits in the Reading for Pleasure club).

 Bede's Prep School was rated Excellent in its most recently available ISI Educational Quality report (2018).